Kubernetes Fleet Management: 5 Key Principles

 - Developers are currently dedicating excessive time to configuring Kubernetes clusters instead of focusing on application development.
 The provisioning and maintenance of these clusters can be an incredibly laborious task.
 Moreover, specific clusters often require certain add-ons, which necessitate installation on each cluster.
 When you multiply this process by the number of clusters in operation, you gain a clear understanding of the manual nature of this process and the subsequent likelihood of increased human errors.

-The 5 Tenets of a Fleet Management Strategy
+5 Key Principles of Kubernetes Fleet Management

 When developing your fleet management strategy, it's crucial to consider five key tenets.
 While the priority of these tenets may vary, every organization, especially those in regulated industries, will eventually need to address all five.
 An ideal fleet management solution would encompass these pillars within a centralized platform, allowing you to efficiently manage all your fleets through a single interface.